Biopython: Sequences

 A core concept in Biopython is the biological sequence, and this is represented by the Seq class.
 A Biopython Seq object is similar to a Python string in many respects: it supports the Python slice notation, can be concatenated with other sequences and is immutable.
-In addition, it includes sequence-specific methods and specifies the particular biological alphabet used.
+This object includes both general string-like and biological sequence-specific methods.
+It is best to store information about the biological type (DNA, RNA, protein) separately from the sequence, rather than using an explicit alphabet argument.